In 7 years of talking about social media, I have never thought that I would be the one to say, “There is too much information.”

 originally posted on Concept Hub

 If you have been following on any of my networks, you should have seen me promoting my latest project The Change Challenge.
 If you have not heard of The Change Challenge yet, it is a 6-month project that Concept Hub, Inc and GSU have partnered on.
 We are putting together 5 teams that will support 5 different nonprofits through social media.
 At the end of 6 months, there will be a conference where each team member can showcase their expertise and case studies as well as an awards dinner where teams will be recognized for their achievements.
-I have recently posted a few FAQs about the project.

 The Change Challenge is a project that was created to solve a few problems I have recognized.